Mozambique | Travel Guides | UNESCO | Where to Stay

 After sunset, the island and surroundings get very dark on moonless nights and the end of the pier is perhaps the best place on the island to stargaze.

-It’s a bit pricey (and when I say pricey, I mean even pricier than usual in Mozambique, which is pretty darn pricey).
+It’s a bit pricey (and when I say pricey, I mean even pricier than usual in Mozambique, which is pretty darn pricey by East Africa standards).
 But starters can be had for under US$7 and are a nice departure from the usual.

 What to Pack for Mozambique Island

 First off, make sure you stay well protected from the sun.
-The sun can be brutal in these parts!
-A biodegradable sunscreen is always a good idea, along with an SPF-rated rash guard for swimming and water sports, and sun hat for island explorations.
+The sun gets more brutal the farther north from Maputo you travel!
+A biodegradable sunscreen is always a good idea, along with an SPF-rated rash guard for swimming and doing other water sports.
+And a wide-brim sun hat comes in handy for just about all your island explorations.

 Mozambique has distinct wet and dry seasons.
-If you find yourself here between October and March, don’t forget to pack a lightweight, breathable rain jacket.
+If you find yourself here between October and March, you’ll want to pack a lightweight, breathable rain jacket.

 Plan to do a lot of walking around the island.
-Pack a good pair of hiking shoes or sandals (sandals often work better in the rainy season).
+Pack a good pair of hiking shoes or sandals (sandals are more practical in the rainy season).

 And remember to bring your reusable water bottle!
 Most restaurants don’t provide drinking water free of charge, and you’ll want to stay well-hydrated in the hot and tropical climate.

-Lastly, it probably goes without saying, but you’ll want to bring along a good camera (I use the Sony a7iii and previously the Canon 6D) to capture this once-in-a-lifetime experience.
+Lastly, it probably goes without saying, but you’ll want to bring along a good camera to capture this once-in-a-lifetime experience.

 Final Thoughts

-Despite the World Heritage Status and recent [modest] influx of tourism, Ilha remains very poor with few public services.
+Despite the World Heritage Status and recent [modest] influx of tourism, Mozambique Island remains very poor with few public services.

-It all makes for an interesting (and sometimes uncomfortable) juxtaposition — relatively affluent Western visitors and much less affluent residents crossing paths amongst starkly beautiful and decaying colonial buildings whose colonial masters have long-vacated.
+It all makes for an interesting (and sometimes uncomfortable) juxtaposition—relatively affluent Western visitors and much less affluent residents crossing paths amongst starkly beautiful and decaying colonial buildings whose original occupants have long-vacated.

 It really is like nowhere that Lori or I have ever been.
 We can try and draw comparisons but there really aren’t any.

-The little tourism that Ilha does receive does not seem to have changed it much, not in the way tourism and UNESCO funding has changed other places.
-The island does not feel contrived in the way of Williamsburg, or spoilt like Venice.
+The little tourism that Mozambique Island does receive hasn’t seemed to change it much, not in the way tourism and UNESCO funding has changed many other places.
+The island does not feel contrived in the way of Williamsburg, Virginia (USA) or spoilt like Venice, Italy.

 It is what it is.
-And that’s enough.
+And that’s more than enough for a worthwhile visit.

 But is it enough to draw mass tourism?
-Probably not (not yet, at least), which has both its benefits and downsides.
+Probably not (not yet, at least), which has both its benefits and drawbacks.

-If you go into Ilha with the mindset that it’s not going to provide you with the comforts of other UNESCO sites but that it’s like no other place on Earth, then that’s a good place to start.
+If you visit Mozambique Island with the mindset that it’s not going to provide you with the comforts of other UNESCO sites but that it’s like no other place on Earth, then that’s a good place to start.

 dhow on Ilha de Mocambique